lightsprint09/Sourcing/README.md

 github "lightsprint09/sourcing" ~> 1.1
 ```
 ## Contributing
-Feel free to submit a pull request with new features, improvements on tests or documentation and bug fixes.
+Feel free to submit pull requests with new features, improvements on tests or documentation and bug fixes.
 Keep in mind that we welcome code that is well tested and documented.

 ## Contact
 Lukas Schmidt ([Mail](mailto:lukas.la.schmidt@deutschebahn.com), [@lightsprint09](https://twitter.com/lightsprint09))